sudheerj/reactjs-interview-questions/README.md

      <button onClick={this.handleClick}>
      ```
 259. ### Is it good to use arrow functions in render methods?
      Yes, You can use.
 It is often the easiest way to pass parameters to callback functions.
-But you need to optimize the performance for any issues.
+But you need to optimize the performance while using it.
+     ```javascript
+     class Foo extends Component {
+       handleClick() {
+         console.log('Click happened');
+       }
+       render() {
+         return <button onClick={() => this.handleClick()}>Click Me</button>;
+       }
+     }
+     ```
+     **Note:** Using an arrow function in render method creates a new function each time the component renders, which may have performance implications
+260. ### How to prevent a function from being called multiple times?
+     If you use an event handler such as **onClick or onScroll** and want to prevent the callback from being fired too quickly, then you can limit the rate at which callback is executed.
+This can be achieved in the below possible ways,
+     1. **Throttling:** Changes based on a time based frequency.
+For example, it can be used using _.throttle lodash function
+     2. **Debouncing:** Publish changes after a period of inactivity.
+For example, it can be used using _.debounce lodash function
+     3. **RequestAnimationFrame throttling:** Changes based on requestAnimationFrame.
+For example, it can be used using raf-schd lodash function